NoeBerdoz/pgbackrest-expire-retention/README.md

 ## Overview

 This Python script utilizes basic `pgbackrest` commands (`info` and `expire`) to manage backups efficiently.
-The script automates the expiration of incremental and full backups according to the strategy defined by the users.
+The script automates the expiration of incremental and full backups according to the strategy defined by the user.

 ## Retention strategy